Rehab-Robotics-Lab/FloSystemV2/Contributors/README.md

 ## File system format:

-Each of the subsystems has its own subdirectory, please name these folders in snake case.
+Each of the subsystems has its own subdirectory, please name these folders in snake_case.
-All the files in the subdirectories are to be named in camel case.
+All the files in the subdirectories are to be named in lowerCamelCase.
+ROS message and service definitions are to be named in UpperCamelCase.

 ## Contributing: